pricesmith/ssof-automation/docs/journal.md

 #### 13:06 PST

 - Documenting CVE API taking forever.
 Will still need to reformat and refactor a bit.
+Will leave for a later time.

+#### 13:27 PST

+- also finding myself overwhelmed with "possibilities" and "todos" that I would like to document and/or add.
+This is a huge reason I enjoy working with others, granted, this is a fairly open ended project whose goals are not properly defined other than show competence in Airflow, Docker, DockerOperator, CI/CD, and to explore the InfoSec world a bit (that last one is my own goal).